About the Graduate Program

 The most common majors in recent years have been the College of Student Services Administration, Exercise and Sport Science, Master of Arts in Interdisciplinary Studies (MAIS) and Business Administration.

-This position is primarily responsible for the coordination, administration, and supervision of a portion of the Intramural Sports and Sport Clubs Programs with oversight for 10-20 sport clubs and intramural activities.
-The Graduate Assistant will be responsible for the training, evaluation, and supervision of Sport Supervisors and associated Intramural Officials as well as providing leadership and advising to multiple sport clubs.
+This position is primarily responsible for the coordination, administration, and supervision of a portion of the Intramural Sports and Sport Clubs Programs with oversight for sport clubs and intramural activities.
+The Graduate Assistant will be responsible for the training, evaluation, and supervision of Sport Program Associates and associated Intramural Officials as well as providing leadership and advising to multiple sport clubs.

 Graduate Assistants are part of our professional work team, providing leadership for programs and services.
-Graduate Assistants work approximately nineteen hours a week, and in return receive a full tuition waiver, usually for two academic years, plus a yearly stipend of approximately $16,200.
-Graduate Assistants also receive professional development opportunities on campus and registration fees from some regional and national conferences.
+Graduate Assistants work approximately nineteen hours a week, and in return receive a full tuition waiver, usually for two academic years, plus a yearly stipend of approximately $17,000.
+Graduate Assistants also receive professional development opportunities on campus and registration fees for some regional and national conferences.

 Oregon State University is one of only 10 American universities to hold the Land Grant, Sea Grant, and Space Grant designation and is a Carnegie Doctoral / Research Extensive University.
 OSU is located in Corvallis, a community of 50,000 people situated in the Willamette Valley between Portland and Eugene.